TheAlgorithms/Python/data_structures/binary_tree/binary_tree_traversals.md

 3. If the node equals `null`, it means that all nodes of the current level have been visited.
 If the queue is empty, we do nothing.
 Or else we put in another `null`.

-4. If the node is not `null`, meaning the traversal of current level has not finished yet, we enqueue its left subtree and right subtree repectively.
+4. If the node is not `null`, meaning the traversal of current level has not finished yet, we enqueue its left subtree and right subtree respectively.

 ## Bi-color marking